Welcome to the Home of Mark Master Masons

 The Mark Ritual is structured on a verse from Psalm 118.
 "The stone which the builders rejected has become the head of the corner".
 It explores the building of King Solomon's Temple and the craftsmen involved in the work.
 The lessons of the Mark Degree are presented in a ceremony that is both lively and enjoyable and requires active participation by at least nine Officers.
 It is full of action and surprises.

 All Freemasons who are Master Masons can apply to become a member.
-At present there are 22 Mark Lodges in Nottinghamshire, meeting three or four times yearly.
+At present there are 23 Mark Lodges in Nottinghamshire, most meeting three or four times a year.
 The Lodges meeting at the various Masonic Halls throughout the Province and their meeting dates can be viewed using the menu options to the right of this page.
 A listing of members is maintained in the Provincial Year Book.

 Progression to the chair is similar to the Craft but with three additional Offices.
 A Brother is eligible to be considered for Provincial rank, three years after his year as Master, at the discretion of the Provincial Grand Master.
 Grand Rank may also be awarded to those who have rendered exemplary service to Mark Masonry.